sinclairzx81/servicebox/readme.md

 ```
 ## Testing

 You can run any method created on the service using the services `execute()` function.
 Calls to `execute()` will bypass HTTP and invoke the method directly.
-As such the `context` object should match that of any middleware used the method.
+As such the `context` object should match that of any middleware used by the method.
 As follows.

 ```typescript
 export class Foo {